What does it mean to major in film production?

 There are courses in theory, history and literature; creative thinking and creative writing; and 19 film production courses including different levels of screenwriting, editing, directing, cinematography, sound and lighting design, as well as production and practicum courses each year of the program.
 Our production-based curriculum gives students as many opportunities as possible to make film.

-Admission to the Bachelor of Fine Arts degree is by competitive entry before their freshman year for entry into the film production program.
+Admission to the Bachelor of Fine Arts degree requires separate, competitive application into the film production program.
+APPLY

 Why is UM a good place to study film production?

 Our BFA students make their own films beginning first semester, which distinguishes us—the only intensive film production program in Mississippi and this region of the country—from most top tier film schools.
 Best described as a graduate program for undergraduates, our BFA is professionally-focused and features a low student-to-teacher ratio with emphasis on individual mentorship.
 Most importantly, students build professional grade portfolio reels essential for entering the industry.